 These keys first came with IBM Model M 101 key keyboard in 1985.
 The primary function was to pause a game or pause a scrolling output, to interrupt a modem connection and so on.
 So where do we use it today?
-If you are a programmer or work with the continuous output or open up System Properties.
+If you are a programmer or work with continuous output or open-up System Properties.

 1] Use on Command Prompt to pause the output

 - Open Command Prompt and type ping thewindowsclub.com -t.
 The will result in continuous output on the screen.

 - Now press the Pause key, and you should the screen freezes.